henischer/Master-s-thesis/README.md

 **Investigating transcriptional effects of divergent CTCF orthologs using RNA-seqencing**

 Master's thesis about the functional role of the insulator protein CTCF across species in the regulation of gene expression.
-R scripts to analyze RNA-seqencing data after preprocessing using the Pigx pipeline.
+R scripts to analyze RNA-seqencing data after preprocessing using the PiGx pipeline.

 *H. Scherrer*
 *Humboldt-Universität zu Berlin*